andrewgdotcom/ason/ason.md

     key1 US value1 [ RS key2 US value2 ... ]

-It uses [US] to separate the keys from the values, and [RS] to delimit the records (this is the same structure as the htext and ftext).
+It uses [US] to separate the keys from the values, and [RS] to delimit the records (this is the same format as the htext and ftext).
 Empty keys are forbidden, and empty values MUST be indicated by [ENQ] (undefined).
 Otherwise, keys are plaintext and values are ASON text.
-If the dictionary has no keys, then its stext SHOULD consist only of [ENQ].

 ### Table